 I met up with a good friend of mine recently.
 She is going travelling long term with her family around Europe in an RV, so I wanted us to do something special together before she left.
-We arranged to meet in London for the day, for a girlie lunch and shopping.
+We arranged to meet in London for the day, for a girlie lunch and some of the best shopping in London.
 Then, as an extra treat, we popped over to The Ivy, Tower Bridge for a glorious Champagne Afternoon Tea.

 To start with, the restaurant is in a magnificent Instagramable location.
 Right on the Thames with the most amazing view of Tower Bridge (which we saw opening to allow a boat through).
 The above photo was taken while I stood outside The Ivy, then the below one was just to the left of this.
 It was a grey day and they aren’t the best they could be but I wanted to give you a proper idea of what an amazing location it is.
 Right opposite the Tower of London.
 Then just a little further over you have a great view of the Walkie Talkie.
 Just a stunning location.
 On a sunny day you can sit on The Ivy’s outside bistro tables and watch the world go by.